 Do I have alcoholic gastritis?

 The symptoms of gastritis are typically described as stomach aches and vomiting.
-In reality, there are a range of alcoholic gastritis symptoms.
+In reality, there is a range of alcoholic gastritis symptoms.
 It is not always easy to recognise.

 Gastritis can cause the following symptoms